angelolab/TNBC_python_scripts/README.md

 *cell_table_func_all*: A cell table containing all possible pairwise marker positivity data.

-*fov_features.csv*: This file is a combination of all feature metrics calculated on a per image basis.
-The file *fov_features_filtered.csv* is also produced, which is the entire feature file with any highly correlated features removed.
+*fov_features*: This file is a combination of all feature metrics calculated on a per image basis.
+The file *fov_features_filtered* is also produced, which is the entire feature file with any highly correlated features removed.

 The fov_features table aggregates features of many different types together, all of which are detailed in [Ouput Files](#Output-Files).